 These are the situations that I have always encountered living in foreign countries.
 Of course, you may have others that are more relevant for your lifestyle, but the above list does cover the basics.

 Being at least somewhat prepared for these ‘language scenarios’ helps me focus my language learning in the early days and months, especially when my goal is not to become fluent or even proficient but just to get by.

 In order to prepare myself for these language scenarios, I use a combination of three basic tricks.
-Read on to find out what they are and make sure to download the free workbook below.

 1. Build a handy little ‘image vocabulary’ in your phone

 I like to take pictures of signs, labels on food items, instructions etc.